gotankersley/sloi/_posts/2025-11-01-entropic-transforms.md

 Note 3: For measuring Entropy, I'm using the function defined by Sochima Biereagu

-Note 4: For the BWT Transform, we are actually using the bijective BWTS variant for comparison
+Note 4: For the BWT Transform, I'm using the bijective BWTS variant for comparison